For many families, summer travel plans are up in the air.

 Epidemiologists identify the risk factors for coronavirus transmission in terms of "time, space, people, place."
 Put another way, the least amount of risk involves the shortest possible amount of time spent with the most possible space between the smallest number of people in the largest possible place (preferably outdoors).
 Airline travel, train travel and hotel stays—all of which by definition involve a large group of people confined in a small amount of indoor space—present a challenge for families worried about the risk of virus transmission.

-That said, in the absence of clear national guidelines for how, where and whether to travel domestically, it's up to individual families to decide whether travel feels right and safe for them.
-If your family includes even a single immunocompromised or older individual, your tolerance for risk is going to remain low—or close to zero—and you're likely going to want to stay close to home this summer.
+That said, it's up to individual families to decide whether travel feels right and safe for them.
+If your family includes even a single unvaccinated, immunocompromised or older individual, your tolerance for risk is going to remain low—or close to zero—and you're likely going to want to stay close to home this summer.
 Likewise, if you are pregnant or the parent of a newborn infant, you might want to remain cautious about travel.

 If you live in or are traveling to an area where transmission levels are low and declining, plus you're able to take social distancing and cleaning precautions during your trip and no one in your family belongs to an at-risk group, you might decide that family travel is a risk you are willing to take (with reasonable precautions for yourself and others) for the sake of your mental health and your children.
 If this is the case, you're taking the position that's right for you.
 If you decide you're not ready, then that's what's right for your family.
 You know your family's particular situation best.